Salimmwatsefu/Salim-Portfolio-2025/src/content/projects/f-siman-center.md

 solution: |
   To address the challenge, I focused on three core areas:

-  1. **Calm & Clean User Interface:** I designed a minimalist UI with a soft color palette and ample white space to create a serene and welcoming user experience.
+  1. **1.
+Calm & Clean User Interface:** I designed a minimalist UI with a soft color palette and ample white space to create a serene and welcoming user experience.
 The typography was chosen for its high readability and professional feel.

-  2. **Intuitive Navigation & Structure:** I organized the website's content into clear, logical sections (Home, About, Services, Contact).
+  2. **2.
+Intuitive Navigation & Structure:** I organized the website's content into clear, logical sections (Home, About, Services, Contact).
 This allows users to easily find information about the clinic's approach, services, and partners without feeling overwhelmed.

-  3. **Performance & Accessibility:** The site was built with React and Typescript for a robust and maintainable codebase.
+  3. **3.
+Performance & Accessibility:** The site was built with React and Typescript for a robust and maintainable codebase.
 I used Framer Motion to add subtle, smooth animations that enhance the user experience without sacrificing performance.
 The final application is fast-loading and fully responsive, ensuring accessibility across all devices.